 Many programming languages provide a construct, such as a C-like switch statement, that chooses among multiple alternative control flows based upon the evaluated result of an expression.
 The use of such constructs may introduce application vulnerabilities if not all possible cases appear within the switch or if control unexpectedly flows from one alternative to another.

-Cross reference
+Related coding guidelines

 JSF AV Rules[31]: 148, 193, 194, 195, and 196